oceanprotocol/ocean-node/docs/serviceTemplates/README.md

-covers *every* workflow the template installs, not just the deep-linked one, so `ltx-video-ugc-multishot` pays for the install on account of its assemble workflow even though its generator never mentions the node. `ltx-video-ugc-product` skips it because it ships one workflow that has no voice conversion, and `minimax-h3-video-ugc-multishot` skips it because H3 generates the voice natively and its assemble workflow is a plain stitcher.
+covers *every* workflow the template installs, not just the deep-linked one, so `ltx-video-ugc-multishot` pays for the install on account of its assemble workflow even though its generator never mentions the node. `ltx-video-ugc-product` skips it because it ships one workflow that has no voice conversion, `minimax-h3-video-ugc-multishot` skips it because H3 generates the voice natively and its assemble workflow is a plain stitcher, and `minimax-music3` skips it because its one workflow sings from the caption and has nothing to convert.
 The clone lands in the bucket's `custom_nodes`, but pip installs into the container and is lost on stop, hence the unconditional reinstall on every launch; it is cheap because `XDG_CACHE_HOME` puts pip's wheel cache in the bucket too.
 It